Bethesda Home Care

 Home care may be a good first step when the person is still safe at home with scheduled support for meals, bathing, errands, companionship, reminders, medication prompts, dementia routine support, transportation, fall-risk awareness, or family caregiver relief.

-When assisted living may be closer
+When assisted living may make sense

 A flexible middle step